cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

 ![App Landing Screen](/blog-images/memory-download/app-screen-0.png)

-You've already completed the first two steps, so you can skip to the third step.
+You've already completed the first two steps, so you can skip these steps.

 ![Select file and a download location](/blog-images/memory-download/app-screen-3.png)

-While on this screen, click "Choose file" to select the `memories_history.json` file that is located within your data downloaded from Snapchat.
+While on the step 3 screen, click "Choose file" to select the `memories_history.json` file that is located within your data downloaded from Snapchat.
 You must also select a folder to which all of your memories should be downloaded. *Selecting an empty folder is recommended.*

 Once you've selected the input file and a download folder, you can start the download by clicking the "Begin download" button.